China’s New York envoy ‘performing his duties as usual’ after Chinese agent case, Beijing’s consulate says | KRDO

 Hours later, the consulate published a press release on its website with photos showing Huang busy at work on Tuesday.
 In the photos, Huang was seen visiting the Philadelphia home of a former American pilot who helped China to fight Japan during World War II.

-Sun was charged with violating and conspiring to violate the Foreign Agents Registrations Act, visa fraud, alien smuggling and conspiracy to launder money, according to an unsealed copy of the indictment.
+Sun was charged with violating and conspiring to violate the Foreign Agents Registration Act, visa fraud, alien smuggling and conspiracy to launder money, according to an unsealed copy of the indictment.

 Sun’s husband and co-defendant, Chris Hu, was also charged with money laundering conspiracy and conspiracy to commit bank fraud as well as misusing means of identification, prosecutors said.